DaniG2k/candlestick-chart-problem-DaniG2k/README.md

 3. It is okay to use reference language documentation or use an IDE that has code completion features.
 However it is not acceptable to consult/copy code from any source including a website, book, or friend/colleague to complete these tests.

+## Submission instructions

+1. Fork this repository on github

+2. Commit and push your changes to your fork on github

+3. Submit a pull request to this repository

+## Problem description

 Given a CSV (comma-separated values) containing historical Bitcoin trades, we want to represent the trades in a [candlestick chart](https://en.wikipedia.org/wiki/Candlestick_chart).
 In order to do so, the historical data needs to be transformed.

 You will need to create a function that takes a CSV file and the desired period (window size) and outputs the result in JSON format.

 ## Input format